Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Additive decoders for disentanglement extrapolation

 \begin{assumption}[Data-generating process] The set of possible observations is given by a lower dimensional manifold $\vf(\gZ^\test)$ embedded in $\sR^{d_x}$ where $\gZ^\test$ is an open set of $\sR^{d_z}$ and $\vf: \gZ^\test \rightarrow \sR^{d_x}$ is a $C^2$-diffeomorphism onto its image.
 We will refer to $\vf$ as the \emph{ground-truth decoder}.
 At training time, the observations are i.i.d. samples given by $\vx = \vf(\vz)$ where $\vz$ is distributed according to the probability measure $\sP^\train_\vz$ with support $\gZ^\train \subset \gZ^\test$.
 Throughout, we assume that $\gZ^\train$ is regularly closed (Definition~\ref{def:regularly_closed}). \end{assumption}

 Intuitively, the ground-truth decoder $\vf$ is effectively relating the ``natural factors of variations'' $\vz$ to the observations $\vx$ in a one-to-one fashion.
 The map $\vf$ is a $C^2$-diffeomorphism onto its image, which means that it is $C^2$ (has continuous second derivative) and that its inverse (restricted to the image of $\vf$) is also $C^2$.
-Analogous assumptions are very common in the literature on nonlinear ICA and disentanglement~\citep{HyvarinenST19,iVAEkhemakhem20a,lachapelle2022disentanglement, ahuja2022properties}.
+Analogous assumptions are very common in the literature on nonlinear ICA and disentanglement~\citep{HyvarinenST19,iVAEkhemakhem20a,lachapelle2022disentanglement, ahuja2022properties}. \citet{mansouri2022objectcentric} pointed out that the injectivity of $\vf$ is violated when images show two objects that are indistinguishable, an important practical case that is not covered by our theory.

 We emphasize the distinction between $\gZ^\train$, which corresponds to the observations seen during training, and $\gZ^\test$, which corresponds to the set of all possible images.
 The case where $\gZ^\train \not= \gZ^\test$ will be of particular interest when discussing extrapolation in Section~\ref{sec:extrapolation}.
 The ``regularly closed'' condition on $\gZ^\train$ is mild, as it is satisfied as soon as the distribution of $\vz$ has a density w.r.t. the Lebesgue measure on $\sR^{d_z}$.
 It is violated, for example, when $\vz$ is a discrete random vector.
 Figure~\ref{fig:topo_assumption} illustrates this assumption with simple examples.